autscc/android-swipe/README.md

-android-swipe
+Android Swipe
 =============

-###### **Basic example of swipe for Android.**
+## Basic example of swipe for Android

-> Simple example of effect navigation Swipe.
+Simple example of effect navigation Swipe.
 The effect is based on the amount of messages that compose the List executed.
 The list of messages is defined by the programmer.
 The method to customize messages for testing is described below:

 <pre>